Building A Safety Culture Employees Believe In

 • Refresher training as conditions change

 Whatever method you choose, training should be effective, ongoing, and documented.
-Keep sign-in sheets or electronic records for all training sessions.
-OSHA frequently requests these records during inspections, especially after an incident.
+Keep sign-in sheets or electronic records for training sessions.
+OSHA may request these records during inspections, especially after an incident.

 Step 5: Reinforce, Review, and Improve